SNAP-4 Service RPC Commands

 Note

-The actual queue depth utilized is restricted by the NVMe driver parameter
+The actual queue depth used is restricted by the NVMe driver parameter

+By default, optional NVMe commands are enabled only if all attached namespaces support them.
+Explicit flags override this behavior (e.g., setting

 Example request: